 The restructured Master of Arts in Planning is a thesis-based research program of study, which is differentiated from SCARP's accredited, professionally oriented Master of Community and Regional Planning (MCRP) and is intended to provide learning opportunities for:

-- practicing professionals who want to strengthen their research skills;
+- Practicing professionals who want to strengthen their research skills;

-- those with undergraduate planning degrees from accredited programs;
+- Those with undergraduate planning degrees from accredited programs;

-- and students (with or without a master's degree) interested in eventually doing doctoral research;
+- And students (with or without a master's degree) interested in eventually doing doctoral research;

-- to undertake graduate-level study leading to a non-accredited, research-based master's degree.
+- To undertake graduate-level study leading to a non-accredited, research-based master's degree.

 This degree program is designed to provide a stimulating opportunity for students who have an interest in planning as a career, and who seek a strong and robust graduate educational experience as a platform for high-level planning and public policy work.
 Specifically, our program will appeal to students desiring a richer theoretical understanding of complex issues in city and community planning, environmental planning, and international development planning, as well as intensive study of instructive case studies.